rafiberlin/s2020_image_caption_deep_nl/README.md

 unzip data/glove.6B.zip -d data
 ```

-* If you decided to download the data with wget, please note that you need to run this script before starting the training and evaluation:
+* If you decided to download the data with wget, please note that you need to run this script
+before starting the training and evaluation (it will convert
+the GLOVE embeddings into Word2Vec file format):
 ```
 python3 utils/glove_conv.py
 ```